w180112/vRG_DPDK/README.md

 ## Note:

 1. The vRG system only support 3 LCP options, PAP authentication, Magic Number, Max receive unit so far.
-2. User can now set the default gateway address 192.168.2.1 to end device after PPPoE link established.
+2. Users should set the default gateway address 192.168.2.1 to their end device.
-3. The master branch contains NAT feature.
-If you don't want any NAT translation, switch to non_nat branch by typing git checkout non_nat.
-4. User can assign how many sessions will be established, the maximum support sessions are 4094, but only 2 sessions have been tested so far.
+3. User can assign how many sessions will be established, the maximum support sessions are 4094, but only 2 sessions have been tested so far.
-5. In default configuration, there are only 2 RG users.
+4. In default configuration, there are only 2 RG users.
 You can just modify the value ***MAX_USER*** in ***pppd.h*** file.
-6. In data plane, user 1 uses single tag vlan 2, user 2 uses single tag vlan 3.
+5. In data plane, user 1 uses single tag vlan 2, user 2 uses single tag vlan 3.
 All data plane packets received at gateway should include a single tag vlan.
-If you don't need to run in VLAN environment, just switch to non_vlan branch.
+If you don't need to run in VLAN environment, add ***-D_NON_VLAN*** compile option in ***src/Makefile***(Note: non-vlan mode only support 1 user at the same time).
-7. Each user's account and password are stored in ***pap-setup*** file.
+6. Each user's account and password are stored in ***pap-setup*** file.
-8. All DPDK EAL lcores should be on same CPU socket.
+7. All DPDK EAL lcores should be on same CPU socket.

 ## Test environment:

 1. CentOS 8.2 with Mellanox CX4 Lx virtual function and Ubuntu 20.04 with Intel X710 NIC SR-I/OV virtual function
-2. AMD EPYC 7401P with ECC RAM server / Dell R630, E5 2687v3 with ECC RAM server
+2. AMD EPYC 7401P / Dell R630, Intel E5 2687v3 / Xeon Platinum 8124 with ECC RAM server
 3. Successfully test control plane and data plane with CHT(Chunghwa Telecom Co., Ltd.) BRAS, open source RP-PPPoE and Spirent test center PPPoE server
 4. Intel DPDK 21.02 and GCC version 9 compiler